- This is an introduction to the EOQ calculator or EOQ formula calculator.

 EOQ Calculator with Quantity Discount Model

 If there are quantity discounts, the calculation below will not be accurate.
 For instance, the formula below may propose an EOQ of 184 units.
 If the price per each at this level is $50, then this is a total cost of (184 * $50) + 45 or $9245.

 If the quantity discount kicks it at 200 units and this discount is 15%, then 16 more units could be obtained for $8538.
 This would be a missed opportunity.
 This can easily calculate EOQ for an individual item, but this cannot be systematized because supply planning applications do not have EOQ functionality or even step function min lot sizes.

-This means that when you purchase a system, it will in almost all cases not have a quantity discount model as part of its EOQ functionality.
+This means that when you purchase a system, it will, in almost all cases, not have a quantity discount model as part of its EOQ functionality.
 It is easy to create a quantity discount model as part of your EOQ externally and then import the hard-coded EOQ values into the system.
-But normally calculating an EOQ with quantity discount model is not done.
+But usually calculating an EOQ with a quantity discount model is not done.
 This is often seen as too much “work.”
-And rather than calculating things like EOQ with quantity discount model outside the system, there is a strong preference for many companies to use the software as is.
+And rather than calculating things like EOQ with a quantity discount model outside the system, there is a strong preference for many companies to use the software as-is.

 Rather than calculate EOQ, batching typically is handled by procurement as they are up to date on the volume discounts and will up the orders to meet the discount.

 This form requires input to provide output for the Economic Order Quantity Calculator.
 However, it also has default values.
 You can change any input value and the rest of the formula — the output will change immediately.
 You can continue making changes, and the form will always update without having to press any button or refresh.

 This calculator assumes that the location receives the entire order at one time.
 However, this assumption does not always hold.
 For the noninstantaneous receipt, EOQ calculator see this article.

 Also, learn about the limitations of EOQ in this article.

 Advice on Enjoying the EOQ Quiz